chrishuber/bay-area-wild-mushrooms/README.md

 <p><b>Evaluation</b><br/>
 <p>
-Based on the results I was getting, it became clear that predicting a mushroom's species using only environmental factors like geolocation and weather was basically impossible.
-At this point, seeing as I was already using the latitude and longitude of actual previously observed mushrooms, I decided to add more mushroom-related features to my dataset.
-I randomly generated stipe (stem) and pileus (cap) sizes based on scientifically documented ranges for each species as well as basic morphologies which are also inherent to each species.
+Based on the results I was getting, it became clear that predicting a mushroom's species using only environmental factors like geolocation and weather is basically impossible.
+At this point, seeing as I was already using the latitude and longitude of actual previously observed mushrooms, I decided to add more mushroom-related features to my dataset based on reported species.
+I randomly generated stipe (stem) and pileus (cap) sizes using scientifically documented ranges for each species as well as basic morphologies which are also inherent to each species.
 With these factors added in, my accuracy score jumped to over 98% against my train set and 95% against my test set.
 </p>

 <hr/>

-<p>I am anxious to add a broader set of factors in order to analyze my accuracy and false negative rate across a broader set of mushrooms, but also predicting and/or warning about having found poisionous or psychoactive mushrooms.
+<p>I am anxious to add a broader set of factors in order to analyze my accuracy and false negative rate not only across a broader set of mushrooms, but also informing and/or warning about potentually poisionous or psychoactive mushrooms.
 Furthermore, while the current dataset that I have makes methodological prediction of mushroom blooms no better than a guess, the more data that can be sourced the higher the accuracy rate can go so it is not out of the realm of possibility.
 This project only examines just over 2,400 records (edible only) out of over 20,000 recorded in the Bay Area, so I have more work I can do in the short-term without any additional resources short of further metric gathering and building out of the database.
 </p>

 <hr/>

 <p><b>Inference</b><br/>
 This project serves as a solid proof of concept for mushroom identification, even using imputed data.
 While mushrooms are extremely difficult to identify just using geolocation or weather factors, they can also be difficult to identify based on shape, color and size and are easily misclassified by an inexperienced observer.
 However by combining all of these factors including easily observable metrics, predictions can be made with striking accuracy.
 </p>
 </div>

 ### <span style="color:#AAA">Future Steps</span>
 <div style="margin-left: 30px; margin-right: 30px;">
 <p>
-I envision this project growning into an accompanying database-driven website and phone app.
+I envision this project growing into an accompanying database-driven website and phone app.
 It will require a catalog of species phenomena and an ongoing source of weather data.
-However, this could both benefit current mycophiles and attract new ones by allowing people to document and identify wild mushrooms that they find at the same time, simply using their phone.
+However, this could benefit current mycophiles and attract new ones at the same time by allowing people to document and identify wild mushrooms that they find all at once, simply using their phone.
 The scope is potentially global seeing as mushrooms grow everywhere and have universal characteristics at the species level.
 </p>

 <p>